shanzi/algo-notes/useful_knowledge/conways_game_of_life.md

 and find an element, then the total time cost for a single generation is $$O(N)$$ where $$N$$ is the number of live cells on the board currently.
 The space cost is $$O(N)$$ too.

-The last solution is usually the best one if you can using self-defined data structures.
-It is also good to mention the first to solutions as references.
+The last solution is usually the best one if you can use self-defined data structures.
+It is also good to mention the first two solutions as references.